 With July 4th a week away and summer barbecue season at its prime, these Ginger Miso Turkey Burgers are going to quickly become one of your favorite go-to dinners.
 Don’t believe me?
 Let me share just some of the reasons why I know this will be true!

 - They’re quick and easy to make – 10 minutes to prep, 10 minutes to cook, and dinner is done.

 - They only call for five ingredients.
 Yes, you read that right – 5 simple ingredients, most of which you probably already have in your house.

 - They’re kid-approved.
 At least my kids approved of them and gobbled them right up.
 Hopefully yours will do the same.

-- They’re gluten-free and dairy-free.
+- They’re gluten-free, dairy-free, and egg-free.
 Most miso is gluten-free, just double check the labels and ingredients to make sure.
 And if you’re serving these burgers for someone who’s gluten-free, make sure to get gluten-free buns or lettuce wraps.

 - They’re freezer-friendly, which means it’s a perfect recipe to double or triple and store the leftovers in the freezer for a busy weeknight dinner.

 As I mentioned, these miso turkey burgers only have 5 ingredients: ground turkey breast, grated ginger, grated garlic, white miso, and cilantro.
 Personally, miso paste, ginger, and garlic are always in my house, and most weeks you’ll find a bunch of cilantro in my produce drawer too.
 So for me this recipe is almost a pantry-staple dinner.
 But even if you don’t keep these ingredients on hand, as long as you meal plan in advance, you can easily get dinner on the table in 30 minutes with this recipe.